ntoll/ntoll.github.io/posts/why-computers-5.md

 </table>

-A further outcome of such mirroring is that this final state *must* transition back to the first state of affairs but moved left by one cell.
+A further outcome of such mirroring is that this final state *must* transition back to the first state of affairs but moved by one cell to the left.

 <p>Such an arrangement and coordination of cells, combined with the rules of
 the Game of Life, create a looping pattern of four steps that always moves in a